particle-iot/docs/src/content/datasheets/asset-tracking/asset-tracker-som-carrier-board.md

 The **GNSS USB** connector is connected to the u-blox NEO-M8U GNSS.
 It can be used for firmware upgrades or with the u-blox u-center application.

 ### LED Indicators

+The **RGB LED** default behavior is to display cellular signal quality:

+- Red: poor cellular signal
+- Yellow: average cellular signal
+- Green: good cellular signal

+It will fast blink when connecting to the cellular network, and slow blink when connecting to the Particle cloud.
+This behavior can be overridden by custom application firmware.

 The **CHRG** LED indicates the charge status: